 After doing some research over the past few weeks, I decided to sign up for a nutrition certification course last weekend that is in line with my values to make long term changes for overall health and wellness.
 I’m so excited to take this course and dive deeper into the science of nutrition which I can apply to this journey and share along the way!

-As I was finishing this blog post today, my books arrived!
-Really looking forward to diving in!
+As I was finishing this blog post today, my books arrived so I’m really looking forward to diving in.

 Increasing Activity – Why I’m Apprehensive

 Over the past couple years, I needed to make quite a few adjustments with my exercise after my nervous system had become overloaded.

 Back in 2015, I had started to do one-hour HIIT classes at a local gym 3-4 times a week which felt great at the time and and helped to give me energy but by the end of 2016, I was experiencing a lot of emotional stress and the combination was putting far too much stress on my body.
 It took some time to realize how the intense workouts were negatively affecting me with so many other stressful things happening in my life but once I did, I decided to work with a personal trainer at a different local gym instead.

 That was in the summer of 2018 which is also when I discovered I had adrenal fatigue.
 As a result, I significantly reduced my cardio and focused on weights and body resistance, stopped drinking caffeine, stopped drinking alcohol even though it was only occasional prior to that and made some adjustments to my diet and vitamins.
 After about 6 months I started to reintroduce some light cardio, and by about a year afterwards I was feeling pretty good physically so wanted to go back to the original gym and see if my body could handle the one-hour HIIT classes again.
 November of 2019 I had gone back to HIIT, but after a couple months I realized those workouts were still just too intense for me.